pyserial/pyserial/pyserial/documentation/shortintro.rst

 Accessing ports
 ---------------
-pySerial includes a small terminal console based terminal program called :ref:`miniterm`.
+pySerial includes a small console based terminal program called :ref:`miniterm`.
 It ca be started with ``python -m serial.tools.miniterm <port name>`` (use option ``-h`` to get a listing of all options).